It's that magical time of year again.

 3. The first Christmas tree in space was made from cans

-While they weren’t the first crew to spend the 25th of December in space, the crew of the United State’s first space station, Skylab, did pull off an impressive first of their own.
+While they weren't the first crew to spend Dec.
+5 in space, the crew of the United State's first space station, Skylab, did pull off an impressive first of their own.
 During the Christmas period of 1973, the crew on the station noticed that while they were pretty low on Christmas trees, they did have a lot of empty food cans.

 To redress this imbalance, the crew constructed a pretty decent-looking Christmas tree to help them celebrate the holiday in style.
 TV viewers even got a glimpse of the festive faux flora when it was broadcast to the world on Christmas Eve.
 While the tree in question is a bit tacky, you have to admit, the fact that they knocked together something recognizable as a full-sized Christmas tree is pretty impressive.